qwefgh90/ng-terminal/README.md

 <ng-terminal #term [dataSource]="writeSubject" (keyEvent)="onKeyEvent($event)" [displayOption]="displayOptionBounded"></ng-terminal>
 ```

-#### Underlying object
+### Underlying object

 You can control a instance of the xtermjs directly by getting a property of [underlying](https://github.com/qwefgh90/ng-terminal/blob/master/projects/ng-terminal/src/lib/ng-terminal.ts#L27).
-Check out API of the Terminal from the [API document](https://xtermjs.org/docs/)
+Check out API of the Terminal from the [API document](https://xtermjs.org/docs/).

+#### Addons

+`ng-terminal` uses only one addon which is [fit](https://github.com/xtermjs/xterm.js/tree/master/addons/xterm-addon-fit) to support the resize feature.
+If you want to use other addons, you can apply them to a underlying object.
+Maybe you can do that without any problem.

-#### Control sequences
+### Control sequences

 Control sequences is a programing interface to control terminal emulators.
 There are functions to return control sequences in a class of `FunctionUsingCSI`.